Molina Healthcare, Inc. research snapshot

 DimensionConclusionConfidence

-MoatThe moat comes from state contracts, local plan operations, provider networks, regulatory know-how, and Medicaid scale, but contracts can be rebid and pricing is tightly regulated.Medium
+MoatThe moat rests on state contracts such as the sole-selected Florida Kids Medicaid award, local plan operations, provider networks, regulatory know-how, and Medicaid scale, but contracts are rebid, membership can exit, and pricing is state-regulated.Medium

 MOH AI stock forecast